 You can drop a class for a full refund up to three business days before the first class meets by calling the center 281.425.6311.
 The refund policy is:

 - Three days before the first class meets: 100 percent class fees.

 - Thereafter: no refund.

 The College reserves the right to cancel any class if the enrollment is low or for other valid reasons.
 The College may change the day, time of day or location of a class.
 In the event of a class cancellation or change prior to the start of the course, students will be contacted and may select another class or request a full refund.
 Refunds will be returned in the method of which they were originally made.
 Cash payments will be returned by check.

 If the minimum enrollment requirements are not met, a class is canceled three business days before scheduled start date.
 The registration clerks will attempt to contact students if a class is canceled, however it is the responsibility of the student to check the status of the class prior to attending.
 Students may check class status by calling 281.425.6311.

-A 100% refund will be issued to all students registered in a class that is cancelled due to low enrollment; however, this does not include any installment fees.
-The costs incurred for the required immunizations, criminal background check, drug screen, CPR class, testing fees, etc., are the students’ responsibility whether or not the class makes with the required minimum enrollment.
+A 100% refund will be issued to all students registered in a class that is canceled because of low enrollment; however, this does not include any installment fees.
+The costs incurred for the required immunizations, criminal background check, drug screen, CPR class, testing fees, etc., are the students responsibility whether or not the class makes with the required minimum enrollment.

 How do I drop a class?

 Call the center 281.425.6311 to drop your class, read refund policy above for more information.

 Do I really need to take the prerequisite if I think my skills are sufficient?